Akuli/git-guide/committing.md

 Your branch is up to date with 'origin/main'.

 Changes to be committed:
-  (use "git reset HEAD <file>..." to unstage)
+  (use "git restore --staged <file>..." to unstage)
         modified:   README.md

 $ git restore --staged README.md
-git: 'restore' is not a git command.
-See 'git --help'.

-The most similar command is
-        remote

 $ git status
 On branch main
 Your branch is up to date with 'origin/main'.

-Changes to be committed:
-  (use "git reset HEAD <file>..." to unstage)
+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
         modified:   README.md

 $ git add README.md